 Kissing gouramis will sometimes ram the sides of other fish, stripping them of their slime coat, and may potentially damage their skin.
 If this occurs, it is wise to separate the fish.

-However, they need a lot of space with access to the surface, warm water, and plenty of vegetation.
-Because they are fond of plant matter in their diet, use artificial plants or sturdy live plants such as Java fern or Java moss.
-Tender plants are likely to be eaten down to the stem.
+Kissers need warm water, and they need to consume plenty of plant matter.
+As a habitat, use artificial plants or sturdy live plants such as Java fern or Java moss.
+Tender live plants are likely to be eaten down to the stem.

 In nature, kissers grow to a size of a foot or more, but in captivity, they generally remain about half that size.
-However, even a small kisser will grow too large for an aquarium smaller than 30 gallons and should not be kept in mini-tanks.
+However, even a small kisser will grow too large for an aquarium smaller than 30 gallons, so this species should not be kept in mini-tanks.
 With proper care, it is not unusual for these fish to live well over a decade.

 Kissing gouramis are omnivorous fish.
 On the inside surface of the kisser's obvious lips are rows of fine teeth which are used to graze on algae and vegetable matter.
 Periodically provide fresh romaine lettuce, cooked zucchini, or peas to keep your kissers in optimal health.
 But take care when providing fresh vegetables, as uneaten portions will quickly foul the water.

 Both sexes of kissing gourami look almost identical, from their oval shape to their thick fleshy lips.
 It is almost impossible to determine the sex of these fish until they spawn.
 At the mating period, the body of the female becomes round as it fills with eggs.

 Potential breeders should be conditioned with live foods and provided with a large tank with soft, warm water (80 degrees F).
 Unlike other labyrinth fish, kissers do not build elaborate bubble nests, although the male may blow bubbles randomly at the surface.